-The word mausoleum comes from an ancient Greek king Mausolus whose magnificent marble tomb at Halicarnassus, one of the Seven Wonders of the Ancient World.
+The word mausoleum comes from the Ancient Greek king Mausolus who was buried in a magnificent marble tomb at Halicarnassus, one of the Seven Wonders of the Ancient World.

-From the pyramids of the Ancient Egyptians, through to the Tana Toraja people – who inter their loved ones in cliffside tombs, above-ground – burial in a mausoleum is a funeral practice that’s been carried out since before the dawn of written history.
+From the pyramids of the Ancient Egyptians, through to the Tana Toraja people – whose loved ones are interred in cliffside tombs, above-ground – burial in a mausoleum is a funeral practice that has been carried out since before the dawn of written history.

-The ancient Britons laid people to rest in barrows – turfed-over stone tombs that appear like grassy mounds in today’s landscape.
-We have an extensive article on barrows if you're looking for some more specific information.
-In the Wiltshire countryside, an ancient-style barrow has been recently developed with niches to accommodate modern cremation ashes.
+The ancient Britons laid people to rest in barrows– turfed-over stone tombs that appear like grassy mounds in today’s landscape.
+Ancient-style barrows have recently been developed in Britain, with niches to accommodate modern cremation ashes.

 What does the inside of a mausoleum look like?